apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 * `flush_delay` : The flush delay is the amount of time in milliseconds that a store will delay persisting a messaging unit of work in hopes that it will be invalidated shortly thereafter by another unit of work which would negate the operation.
+Defaults to 500.
 * `read_threads` : The number of concurrent IO reads to allow.
 The value defaults to 10.
 * `sync` : If set to `false`, then the store does not sync logging operations to